Categories

 The next and pivotal step in information technology

 There is one overarching theme as to the way the Greek mentality is the next and pivotal step in information technology.
+For a view on Information Technology in the Maritime Industry we recommend you read the part 2 of this article.

 Goal-based relationships